Vance Colvig

 Vance DeBar Colvig Jr. (March 9, 1918 – March 4, 1991) was an American actor and writer.
-He voiced the Chopper bulldog character on The Yogi Bear Show.
+He voiced Chopper the Bulldog on The Yogi Bear Show.
 In the 1980s, he made guest appearances in various films, television series, and music videos.

 Career

 Colvig began his career as a page at NBC.
 In the 1940s, he became a writer for such radio shows as Breakfast in Hollywood, Command Performance, and Bride and Groom.

 On January 5, 1959, he became the first to portray Bozo the Clown on a franchised Bozo program licensed by Larry Harmon.
-In the role his father Pinto Colvig first portrayed on Capitol Records in 1946 and KTTV-TV in Los Angeles in 1949, Vance portrayed the whiteface clown Bozo on KTLA-TV in Los Angeles from 1959 to 1964.
+In the role that his father Pinto Colvig first portrayed on Capitol Records in 1946 and KTTV-TV in Los Angeles in 1949, Vance portrayed the whiteface clown Bozo on KTLA-TV in Los Angeles from 1959 to 1964.

-His best known cartoon voice is of the bulldog Chopper, Yakky Doodle's best friend and protector on The Yogi Bear Show.
+His best known cartoon voice is of Chopper the Bulldog, Yakky Doodle's best friend and protector on The Yogi Bear Show.

-He worked mainly as a popular character actor in numerous performances spanning the 1980s; many roles subtly express his clowning talent.
+He worked primarily as a character actor in numerous performances spanning the 1980s; many roles subtly express his clowning talent.
 He made guest appearances on TV shows including The Golden Girls, Hill Street Blues, and St. Elsewhere.
 One of his last film roles is as a bum opposite "Weird Al" Yankovic in the 1989 cult comedy film UHF.
 He appeared on a 1990 episode of the TV series Night Court playing a bum.
 He enjoyed playing several characters at Knott's Berry Farm amusement park and at trade shows.

 He appeared in commercials and music videos.
 His cameo appearances in music videos include David Lee Roth's 1985 cover of "Just a Gigolo" as a female cleaner, and Gregg Allman's 1987 "I'm No Angel" as a gas station attendant.

 He identifies himself by name on the second Negativland album Points (1981).
 On the track "A Nice Place to Live", his live remote broadcasts from the Los Angeles and Contra Costa county fairs are sampled.